archco/moss-ui/docs/js/directives.md

 - arg: class name.
 It is auto convert. e.g.) `item` -> `item-wrapper`
 - modifiers
   - raw: If this given, it does not convert class name.
-- value: {String} Tag name of wrapper. default value is 'div'.
+- value: `String` Tag name of wrapper. default value is 'div'.